rpkoller/ddev-spidergram/README.md

 1. Adds a docker-compose file (`docker-compose.arangodb.yaml`) for ArangoDB.
 1. Adds a dockerfile (`Dockerfile.spidergram`) to the web-build folder.
 It runs a `npm install --global spidergram`, `npx playwright install`, and a `npx playwright install-deps` when the addon is installed.
 1. Adds a `spidergram` web command.
 You only have to call for example `ddev spidergram status` instead of `ddev exec spidergram status`.
 1. Adds a `spidergram.config.json` to the project root.
-That json with the exact file name is mandatory for Spidergram to run.
-In a post start hook it is ensured that the project name in the URL that is used inside `spidergram.config.json` is in line with the current project name and automatically changed in case it differs.
+The json with the exact file name is mandatory for Spidergram to run.
+In a `post-start`-hook it is ensured that the URL set in the config.json is in line with the overall project settings.
+The project name based on $DDEV_PROJECT and the TLD based on $DDEV_TLD gets replaced in the URL by a regex.
 1. The `config.spidergram.yaml` file ensures that the Node version is set to version 18.

 **Contributed and maintained by [@rpkoller](https://github.com/rpkoller) based on the original [ddev-addon-template](https://github.com/ddev/ddev-addon-template)**